The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Sample Selection and Properties

 \section{Sample Selection and Properties}

-Our primary high-redshift galaxy sample is drawn from the wide-area \emph{JWST} search for $z>8.5$ galaxies presented in \citet{mcleod2023}.
-We additionally incorporated three further ultra-deep datasets not included in the original \citet{mcleod2023} sample: NGDEEP \citep{Bagley2023}, the first data release of the \emph{JWST} Advanced Deep Extragalactic Survey (JADES, \citealt{eisenstein2023}), and the additional $\simeq25$ arcmin$^2$ region taken in parallel to the recent UNCOVER NIRSpec observations (hereafter ``UNCOVER-South'').
+Our primary high-redshift galaxy sample is drawn from the wide-area \emph{JWST} search for $z>8.5$ galaxies presented in \citet{mcleod2024}.
+We additionally incorporated three other ultra deep datasets not included in the original \citet{mcleod2024} sample: NGDEEP \citep{Bagley2023}, the first data release of the \emph{JWST} Advanced Deep Extragalactic Survey (JADES, \citealt{eisenstein2023}), and the additional $\simeq25$ arcmin$^2$ region taken in parallel to the recent UNCOVER NIRSpec observations (hereafter ``UNCOVER-South'').
 This primary sample was augmented by additional galaxies at $z > 7.5$ drawn from COSMOS/UltraVISTA and \emph{JWST} that were presented in our earlier work \citep{cullen2023}.
-Below, we discuss the sample selection and properties of the various datasets used in this work.
+In the following, we discuss the sample selection and properties of the various data sets used in this work.